apolloS125/Kivy_app/README.md

   - Enter four numbers and find an arithmetic expression that equates to 24.
   - Solve the puzzle using addition, subtraction, multiplication, and division.
+  ### Puzzlegame

+  - it give you random 4 number for slove to 24
+  - you have time only 30 sec for sloving

 ## Installation
   ### Dependencies